Hair Transplant

 • Hairline aesthetics: A female hairline is more complex than a male one — the transition zone, temples and widows' peak all require careful artistic design.
 Surgeon experience with female hairlines specifically (not just male-pattern work) is important.

-Costs: female hair transplant in the UK and abroad
+Female hair transplant cost: UK vs abroad

 In the UK, a 1,000-graft female hairline FUE procedure at a BAHRS-member clinic costs £3,500–£6,000.
 Abroad: